 He returned to the AFL in 2003, where he was served as an Assistant to Mark Williams at Port Adelaide before landing the Senior Coaching role at Hawthorn at the end of 2004.

 Never afraid to make the hard decisions, it took Clarkson just two years to take the Hawks back to the finals in 2007, before tasting the ultimate success a year later.

-He is the second longest serving coach of the club, behind John Kennedy (299 games).
+He is the longest serving coach in Hawthorn history.